Gruoch

 Gruoch ingen Boite (fl. c.
 1015 – unknown) was a Scottish queen, the daughter of Boite mac Cináeda, son of Cináed II.
-She is most famous for being the wife and queen of MacBethad mac Findlaích (Macbeth).
 The dates of her life are uncertain.
+She is most famous for being the wife and queen of MacBethad mac Findlaích (Macbeth), as well as the basis for Lady Macbeth in Shakespeare's Macbeth.
+However, Shakespeare's Macbeth is based on Holinshed's Chronicles (published in 1577) and is not historically accurate.